brotatotes/bht-automation/bht gen 1/Romans/Chapter 2/Romans 2 3 bht.md

 3. "There will be no escaping condign punishment, through might in the criminal, or through the judge's ignorance of his crimes, or want of ability and power to punish."

 ### John Wesley:
-1. "The phrase 'that thou shalt escape' refers to the Jewish people, as they were the ones who would be spared from the destruction and judgment that was to come upon the gentiles."
+1. "The phrase 'that thou shalt escape' suggests that the focus is on a specific individual or group who will be spared from the impending judgment."
-2. "This verse highlights the special relationship between God and the Jewish people, as they were chosen to be a light to the nations and to fulfill His purposes in the world."
+2. "This verse implies that there is a distinction between the righteous and the unrighteous, and that the righteous will be protected while the unrighteous face the consequences of their actions."
-3. "It is a reminder that God's plans and promises are not limited to one specific group of people, but extend to all who believe in Him and seek His salvation."
+3. "The use of the word 'escape' implies that there is a sense of urgency and danger, emphasizing the need for individuals to seek refuge and safety in God."

 ## Generation Details